 Key subtypes:

-- Cylindrical roller bearings — rolling elements are parallel cylinders.
+- Cylindrical roller bearings: rolling elements are parallel cylinders.
 They carry very high radial loads but typically cannot handle axial loads (unless flanges are added).
 Used in large electric motors, rolling mills, and railway axles.

-- Spherical roller bearings — barrel-shaped rollers sit in a spherical outer raceway.
-Like self-aligning ball bearings, this allows the bearing to accommodate significant shaft misalignment or deflection — but with far higher load capacity.
+- Spherical roller bearings: barrel-shaped rollers sit in a spherical outer raceway.
+Like self-aligning ball bearings, this design accommodates significant shaft misalignment or deflection, but with far higher load capacity.
 Found in mining equipment, paper mills, and heavy industrial gearboxes.

-- Toroidal roller bearings — a modern development combining the misalignment tolerance of spherical roller bearings with the ability to accommodate axial displacement without generating axial force.
+- Toroidal roller bearings: a modern development combining the misalignment tolerance of spherical roller bearings with the ability to accommodate axial displacement without generating axial force.
 Used in paper machines and certain industrial drivetrains.

 3. Linear Bearings